 1) Book of “Sharpening and the Japanese Hand Plane in Depth” by Dale Brotherton

 2) DVD of “Japanese hand planes” by Jay Van Arsdale

 3) Book of “ Japanese Woodworking Tools by Toshi Odate

 Kezurou-Kai USA is an educational non-profit organization (Japanese woodworking).
-I’m one of the board of directors and we have an event (hands-on demonstrations) 1-2 times a year and online classes.
+I’m one of the board of directors and we have online classes and an annual event (hands-on demonstrations).
 If you are interested in, please check its website at www.kezuroukai.us